thepower/power-docs/docs/Maintain/build-and-start-a-node/07-seed-nodes.md

       - `privkey` with your private key;
       - `hostname` with your hostname;
       - `upstream`.
-It is obtained from address.
+It is obtained from The Power Ecosystem administrators.

       :::